jonreid/ExpectToEventuallyEqual/README.md

 [![Mastodon Follow](https://img.shields.io/mastodon/follow/109765011064804734?domain=https%3A%2F%2Fiosdev.space
 )](https://iosdev.space/@qcoding)

-ExpectToEventuallyEqual is an XCTest assertion for asynchronous code.
+ExpectToEventuallyEqual is an assertion for asynchronous code that works with both XCTest and Swift Testing.

 <!-- toc -->
 ## Contents